mayureshw/vivadotools/README.md

 2. iphelp <vlnv string of ip>

-    Prints help about the properties of ip identified by vlnv string (use iplist to see vlnv strings)
+    Prints help about the properties of ip identified by vlnv string (use iplist to see vlnv strings).
+The help includes the configurable properties and supported targets of the ip.

 # Wish list